My Haas Welcome,

 • >

-Service Home How To Procedures Geometry Guide - VR Series
+Service Home How To Procedures H-5AX Single Yoke Spindle Head - Geometry Guide

 - Jump to Section - 1.
 Warning 2.
 Introduction 3.
 Leveling 4.
 Flatness of Square Granite 5.
 X- Axis Y-Axis Perpendicularity 6.
 X-Z plane & Y-Z Plane Perpendicularity 7.
 Before Starting Head Alignment 8.
 C-axis Parallel to Z-axis 9.
 C-axis Runout 10.
 B-axis Inclination (5 steps) 11.
 Spindle Centerline and B-axis Intersection 12.
 B-axis Sweep Back to Top